Michael Stadter, Ph.D.Clinical Psychologist

 - Staff Psychologist and Assistant Director at Georgetown University’s Counseling Center

-Monday through Friday, beginning at 7:30 AM with some evening availability.
+Tuesday through Friday, beginning at 7:30 AM.
 Usually, it is best for us to have regular meeting times for consistency and continuity of the therapy.
+Similarly, it is best to meet in person, although I also offer teletherapy.

 I do not bill for missed sessions as long as you can give me 72 hours notice.
 This includes sessions missed for any reason, including vacations, sickness and work emergencies.
 If our schedules permit us to reschedule within a week, I will do so at no additional charge.
 If you cannot give me 72 hours notice AND we cannot reschedule within one week, I will charge you for the session that I had held for you.
 I will also charge for missed sessions when there is no previous notice at all.